thephpleague/commonmark/docs/1.6/customization/environment.md

 ## Priority

 Several of these methods allows you to specify a numeric `$priority`.
 In cases where multiple things are registered, the internal engine will attempt to use the higher-priority ones first, falling back to lower priority ones if the first one(s) were unable to handle things.

+## Accessing the Environment and Configuration within parsers/renderers/etc

+If your custom parser/renderer/listener/etc. implements either `EnvironmentAwareInterface` or `ConfigurationAwareInterface` we'll automatically inject the environment or configuration into them once the environment has been fully initialized.
+This will provide your code with access to the finalized information it may need.